sndpl/msx-basic-kun-turbo-manual/md/MSX-BASIC_Kun_Part_1.md

 # ☆ ★ ☆ About "MSX-BASIC Kun Turbo" Part 1 (Basic) ☆ ★ ☆

 This manual explains the basic usage of "MSX-BASIC Kun Turbo".
-For how to use each command, please refer to "About MSX-BASIC Kun Turbo Part 2 (Command Edition)".
-Please refer to "About MSX-BASIC Kun Turbo Part 3 (Application)" for precautions and advanced usage.
+For how to use each command, please refer to "[About MSX-BASIC Kun Turbo Part 2 (Command)](MSX-BASIC_Kun_Part_2.md)".
+Please refer to "[About MSX-BASIC Kun Turbo Part 3 (Application)](MSX-BASIC_Kun_Part_3.md)" for precautions and advanced usage.
+For how to use the included sample programs, please refer to "[About the sample programs](Sample_Programs.md)".

 MSX is a trademark of ASCII.
 MSX-DOS is a registered trademark of Microsoft Corporation

 ## 1. Introduction
 "MSX-BASIC Kun Turbo" is software for making BASIC programs into machine language.
 The software that converts a program into machine language in this way is called a "compiler".